zhifeng1703/cpp-released-code/readme.md

 # Instruction of the `dexp` Project

-`dexp` – Source Code and Experiments for
+Source Code and Experiments for
 “The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives”
 Authors: Zhifeng Deng, P.-A. Absil, Kyle Gallivan, Wen Huang
 arXiv: https://arxiv.org/abs/2506.18302